Stanley Park features a wide range of things to see and do plus outstanding views from the surrounding seawall

-Several restaurants provide awesome food and atmosphere in a variety of settings including The Fish House in Stanley Park, located just east of Second Beach near the park entrance and offering a variety of west coast cuisine with an emphasis on seafood; The Prospect Point Cafe, serving up seafood, burgers, and pastas with unbeatable views of the Lions Gate Bridge and the North Shore mountains; The Teahouse, a romantic location serving fresh west coast cuisine with ocean and mountain views and The Stanley Park Pavilion located by the rose gardens.
+Several restaurants in the park provide awesome food and a great atmosphere in a variety of settings including The Fish House in Stanley Park located just east of Second Beach near the park entrance which offers a variety of west coast cuisine with an emphasis on seafood, The Prospect Point Cafe where you can enjoy seafood, burgers, and pasta with unbeatable views of the Lions Gate Bridge and the North Shore mountains and The Teahouse, a romantic location where you can enjoy fresh west coast cuisine along with spectacular ocean and mountain views.

 Facts For Your Visit